Most Common Peugeot Transmission Problems

 - The damaged balance piston for the K-3 clutch acts as a return and accumulator that counteracts the K-3 application.
 This causes sharp engagement of the K-3 clutch, which operates affected gears.
 Aftermarket pistons will eliminate the radial piston movement and solve the issue.

 These are some of the most common problems that affect Peugeot automatic transmissions.
-It doesn’t mean that every Peugeot vehicle will have transmission problems.
+However, not every Peugeot vehicle will have transmission problems.

 We hope you find the Most Common Peugeot Transmission Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your Peugeot.